ldl2811/Alteryx_projects/Populating pptx files/readme.md

 * Change the code page to Unicode UTF-8

 6. Connect your mapping table to the bottom input anchor of the *PPTX_macro_values.yxmc macro* and the slide xml file to the top input anchor.
 Specify the highlighter colour described in step 1 and assign colour values for positive and negative values.
 Colours need to be entered as hex codes without #.
 If this is left blank, the font colour will be the same as in the template.
-Run the workflow.

 7. Output each slide as .xml file into *02_Replacement\ppt\slides*.